 Image to Text Ratio

-While images and other visual content can make emails more engaging, it’s also important to maintain a good balance between images and text.
-It is one of the first factors most of the Spam filters are checking before deciding to which of the inboxes your emails should be delivered.
+While images and other visual content can make emails more engaging, it's also essential to maintain the right balance between images and text.
+It is one of the first factors most of the Spam filters are checking before deciding which of the inboxes your emails should be delivered.